LinkedEarth/PaleoBooks/doc/contributor_guide.rst

         execute:
             execute_notebooks: 'off'

-* Include a copy of your book's thumbnail in the directory where your book is and call it `logo.png`.
+* Include a copy of your book's thumbnail in the same directory as the `_config.yml` file and call it `logo.png`.
 This is specified in the `_config.yml` and naming/locating it in a predictable place will save a headache.

 .. _an example: https://github.com/khider/DISK-proxyComposite/blob/main/proxycomposite/_config.yml
 .. _look here: https://github.com/LinkedEarth/citrace_paleobook/blob/main/_toc.yml